 Associated Acts: Motorhead, Hawkwind, The Rockin’ Vickers

-Lemmy, who's real name is Ian Fraser Kilmister, is best known as the founder, vocalist, primary songwriter, and bassist for the heavy metal band Motorhead.
-His mutton chop sideburns, outfits, and raspy voice made him one of the most recognizable figures and voices in rock.
+Lemmy, whose real name is Ian Fraser Kilmister, is best known as the founder, vocalist, primary songwriter, and bassist for the heavy metal band Motorhead.
+His mutton-chop sideburns, outfits, and raspy voice made him one of the most recognizable figures and voices in rock.

 His collaborations and cameos with bands like Ozzy Osbourne, Def Leppard, and the Scorpions only propelled him further.
 He appeared in adult films, movies, TV shows, video games, and even a rockumentary about his life.
-He lived large and in charge in is a quintessential rock star.
+He lived large and in charge as the quintessential rock star.

-Trivia Facts: Lemmy worked as a roadie for Jimi Hendrix and The Nice before launching his own career.
+Trivia: Lemmy worked as a roadie for Jimi Hendrix and the Nice before launching his own career.
 Lemmy largely played Rickenbacker basses, which eventually released his signature 4004LK bass.
-The Hollywood Vampires performed at the Grammy Awards as a tribute for Lemmy in 2016.
+The Hollywood Vampires performed at the Grammy Awards as a tribute to Lemmy in 2016.